vmware-tanzu/application-accelerator-samples/where-for-dinner/spaces-beta3-deployment/README.md

 You should only use this option if you are deploying the application into a space that has a single availability target.

-This application configuration option of Where For Dinner utilizes the Bitnami MySQL and RabbitMQ on platform services and consumes credentials/connection via
+This application configuration option of Where For Dinner utilizes the Bitnami MySQL and RabbitMQ on platform services and consumes credentials/connection via a Kubernetes Service Binding compliant resource.
-`ClassClaims`.
 You will deploy the service instances in the `Deploy Where For Dinner Application and Configuration To Space` section using the `bitnamiServices.yaml` file.

 ## Update Kubernetes Gateway Route